MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 ### Serviceability

 IoT solutions must consider ease of maintaining and repairing components, devices, and other system elements.
 Early detection of potential problems is critical.
-Ideally, a Well-Architected IoT solution should correct problems automatically before serious trouble occurs.
+Ideally, a well-architected IoT solution should correct problems automatically before serious trouble occurs.
 Maintenance and repair operations should cause as little downtime or disruption as possible.

 In connected products architectures, the wide distribution of devices affects serviceability.
 The ability to monitor, manage, and update devices within end user context and control, without direct access to that environment, is limited.